dannywillems/js_of_ocaml_exercices/README.md

 ## List of exercices

-* Ex00: compile your ml files into Javascript scripts.
+* Ex00: Compile your ml files into Javascript scripts.
-* Ex01: modify the title of a html page.
+* Ex01: Modify the title of an HTML page.